 Another wonderful Kundalini Yoga kriya to use is the “Seven Wave Sat Nam Meditation” which can be found in the amazing collection Transformation Volume One.

 If you are looking for a quick throat chakra pick-me-up, try a few minutes of the following Kundalini Yoga postures:

 Neck Lock – Sitting with a tall straight spine, lift the chest upward, and gently stretch the back of the neck by pulling the chin toward the back of the neck.
 The muscles of the neck and face stay relaxed as the posture is achieved by the shift of relative position of the chin and chest.
 The head stays level and centered.
 Breathe long and deep while meditating at the center of the throat.

 Neck Rolls – Sitting in easy pose or on the heels, lengthen the neck with neck lock, and as you inhale let the head lean back, exhale to bring the head around and to the front then inhale it around and to the back.
-Continuing to make circles with the neck.
+Continue to make circles with the neck.
 Be gentle and feel the roll rooted at the heart center.

 Shoulder Stand – From lying on the back, exhale and begin to engage all the muscles.
 Bend the knees and use the strength of your core to curl them in toward your chest.
 Place the hands on the hips just below the waist, and start to bring the hips and legs up to a vertical position.
 Keep the elbows moving toward each other.
 Allow the chin to be slightly lifted away from the chest, and be sure your weight is supported by your shoulders, not the neck.
 Breathe deeply.